olets/griid/README.md

 ###C. Example: A progressively resposive grid

 Here's a simple example of how you might use griid's `resize` function to build a progressively responsive grid.
-(Note that the calculations aren't *perfect* if @griid--gutter is a percentage value, but who's counting?)
+(Note that the calculations aren't *perfect* if @griid--gutter is non-zero, but who's looking that closely?)

 	.progressive-grid() {
 	    @grid-items--max-width: [your site width];